 This follow-up effort might also confirm your next scheduled meeting.
-Nothing fancy here; by this point you have begun to win him over to your efforts, focus, and your attention to his issues.
+Nothing fancy here; by this point you have begun to win him over with your efforts, focus and your attention to his issues.

-Step #8 – Confirm 2nd Meeting, Date & Time, and Follow-up Action
+Step #8 – Confirm second meeting, date & time, and follow-up action

 Attach a document that again reinforces a topic you have discussed with the customer or perhaps something that was mentioned briefly by the customer as a personal interest.
 This effort continues to win over the customer as he recognizes that you have an ear or eye for detail.

 Step #9 – Call to confirm (one hour prior to meeting) & bring appropriate “props”

 While first impressions are crucial for anyone in sales it is often this second visit when the customer clearly views you as the contractor he would like to have completing his work.
 So, once again, don’t let up.
 Call an hour before you arrive for the same reasons that were addressed in step #5.

 The “props” you bring might include additional literature, but they can also be samples, pictures or perhaps a short video of what you will be recommending to the customer.
 The appropriate “prop” should be something that provides the customer with another sensation about what you do, what you are proposing, so that he can consider and raise questions for you to address.

 Step #10 – Present, “trial close,” & deliver your best shot!